signalpoint/angular-drupal/README.md

 ## X-CSRF-Token
 The `angular-drupal` module automatically takes care of the `X-CSRF-Token` when it is needed during REST calls.
-If you need to manually retrieve the token it can easily be retrieved:
+If you need to manually get the token it can easily be retrieved:
 ```
 drupal.token().then(function(token) {
   console.log('Got the token: ' + token);